 The DGA proudly represents more than 16,000 professionals, and our membership continues to grow with added talent, diversity, and experience.
 This site provides access to profile pages for our members, including credit summaries and contact information.

-Click below to view a list of the DGA's National Board of Directors, or to view a list and contact information for the DGA Staff.
+Click below to view a list of the DGA's National Board of Directors.

 The DGA's national committees are organized into Diversity Committees, which are dedicated to protect classes, Coordinating Committees, which deal with specific geographic regions, and Special Committees such as the Independent Directors Committee and the Special Projects Committee.

 The DGA membership is represented by six councils of elected officials.
 Councils are designated by their specific categories: Directors; Assistant Directors and Unit Production Managers; Associate Directors, Stage Managers and Production Associates; and by geographic area.

 The DGA staff is organized into these departments: Communications, Contracts, Credits, Government Affairs, Legal, Membership, Operations, Residuals, Reports Compliance, Signatories, and Special Projects.

 The DGA aims to increase and support diversity in the entertainment community through membership committees, networking opportunities and job training and mentoring programs.
 Information about the Guild’s diversity efforts, programs and reports can be found on this page.